What's the Difference Between Fresh Garlic, Jarred Garlic, Garlic Powder, and Garlic Salt?

 Fresh Garlic vs. Garlic Powder

 Garlic powder, which is made from ground and dried garlic bulbs, has more advantages than the obvious convenience factor.
 If garlic isn’t the star of your dish (Think soups, stews, and sauces, or dry rubs for meat or vegetables), then garlic powder is a sufficient option in a pinch.
 It’s also ideal in foods where you want garlicky flavor dispersed more widely, like in meatloaf or French Dip Pizza, or in applications you’re trying to keep added moisture down, such as a creamy dip.
-That being said, although they share ingredients, garlic powder and fresh garlic strikingly different flavors.
+That being said, although they share ingredients, garlic powder and fresh garlic have strikingly different flavors.
 When you really want to impart the vibrant and aromatic essence of garlic, you'll need to go fresh.
 However, if you're low on time or the fresh stuff, half a teaspoon of garlic powder is the rough equivalent of one fresh clove.

 Garlic Powder vs. Garlic Salt